-I. PROXIES
+PROXIES

-Any member of the Company entitled to attend and vote at this meeting is also entitled to appoint a proxy to attend and vote in his/her stead
+Any member of the company entitled to attend and vote at this meeting is also entitled to appoint a proxy to attend and vote in his/her stead.

-Shareholders should note that in view of the COVID-19 pandemic and following the Government's restriction on public gatherings approved that attendance to the meetings shall only be by proxy to ensure public health and safety.
-A member entitled to attend and vote at the AGM is advised to select from the underlisted proposed proxies, to attend and vote in his or her stead.
+Shareholders should note that in view of the COVID-19 pandemic and following the Government's restriction on the public gatherings approved that attendance to the meetings shall only be by proxy to ensure public health and safety.
+A member is entitled to attend and vote at the AGM is advised to select from the underlisted proposed proxies to attend and vote in his or her stead.

-- 1. Mr. Boniface Okezie Shareholder
+- Mr. Boniface Okezie-Shareholder 1.

 - 2. Hon.
-Oludare Tajudeen Jimoh Shareholder
+Oludare Tajudeen Jimoh - Shareholder

-- 3. Pastor Williams Adebayo Shareholder
+- 3. Pastor Williams Adebayo - Shareholder

 A proxy form is attached to the Annual Report.
-All instruments of proxy must be deposited at the office of the Company's Registrars, Carnation Registrars Ltd, 2A/2C Gbagada Expressway, Anthony Village, Lagos or via e-mail to info@carnationregistrars.com, Not later than 48 hours before the time of the meeting.
+All instruments of proxy must be deposited at the office of the Company's Registrars, Carnation Registrars Ltd, 2A/2C Gbagada Expressway, Anthony Village, Lagos or via e-mail to info@carnationregistrars.com, not later than 48 hours before the time of the meeting.
 The company has made arrangements to bear the cost of stamp duties on the instruments of proxy.

-II.
-CLOSURE OF THE REGISTER AND TRANSFER BOOKS
+CLOSURE OF THE REGISTER AND TRANSFER BOOKS П.

-Notice is hereby given that the Register of Members and Transfer Books of the Company will be closed from the commencement of business on the 7thday of September 2020, to 11th day of September 2020, both days inclusive, for the purpose of qualifying for attendance at the Annual General Meeting of members
+Notice is hereby given that the Register of members and Transfer Books of the Company will be closed from the commencement of business on 1st Day of November 2021 to 5th Day of November 2021, both days inclusive, for the purpose of gualifying for attendance at the Annual General Meeting of members.